-Texas law requires property owners to exercise “reasonable care” in maintaining their premises.
-In a restaurant, that would include cleaning up spills, keeping floors free of debris, and using cautionary signs to alert customers when a floor is wet.
-Of course, no restaurant manager could be aware of every spill, or every crumb on the floor – if a spill occurs and causes someone to slip and fall moments later, the manager would likely not be liable for resulting injuries.
-But if the management was aware of the spill and left it there for a few hours, the court could find them negligent and order the payment of damages to the injured party.
+Of course, accidents happen, and owners are not always responsible for each and every one.
+For example, no restaurant manager can be aware of every spill or every crumb on the floor.
+If a spill occurs and causes someone to slip and fall moments later, the manager would likely not be liable for the resulting injuries; but if the management was aware of the spill and left it there for a few hours, the court could find them negligent and order the payment of damages to the injured party.

 The Impact of Falls

 Injuries from falling are the most common reason for emergency room visits, and they can be very expensive.
 According to the Federal Agency for Healthcare Research and Quality, falls account for the highest costs among patients treated in the emergency room and then admitted to the hospital.
 One significant complication from falls is traumatic brain injuries.
 If you have suffered one, working with an experienced brain injury attorney is critical.

 Additionally, falls are extremely prevalent in the senior population and often result in fractures of the hip, hand, spine, pelvis, ankle, arm, or leg.
 People older than 65 generally take longer to recover from serious injuries – and some may never fully recover.
 Medical costs can be especially high if the injured victim requires a long-term care facility or ongoing personal assistance with daily living.
 Awards from slip and fall lawsuits can help compensate for these costs.

 Long Term Effects: The Value of Working with a Slip and Fall Law Firm